Fault-tolerant quantum simulation of generalized Hubbard models: Application of Tile Trotterization

 \section{Application of Tile Trotterization}

 Here, we demonstrate how to perform costing of Tile Trotterization in practice.
 As an example, we consider the more challenging application of the periodic hexagonal lattice extended Hubbard model in the main text.
 In Appendix~\ref{APP:Tile_Trotter_applications}, we give further examples for the Hubbard model on arbitrary hexagonal lattice fragments (models without periodic boundary conditions), and the Hubbard model on a periodic hexagonal lattice.
 The two periodic models will then be considered in the QPE resource analysis in Section~\ref{sec:Phase_estimation_costings_examples}.
-Note that in Appendix~\ref{APP:Tile_Trotter_applications}, we additionally include a discussion on Tile Trotterization for the PPP model.